Do You Need a Front License Plate in Texas?

 Ben Michael

-• Texas law requires all vehicles to have front and rear plates
+• Texas is a two-plate state, meaning that all vehicles are required to have front and rear license plates

 • If you’re caught with only one plate, you may have to pay a $200 fine